peterparker303e24/FreelanceSociety/Documentation/Tutorials/HashTask/HashTask.md

 ### Add A Hash Task

 In the Home page, select "Tasks" to navigate to the View Tasks page.
 In the View Tasks page, you can view the recent hash tasks, double hash tasks, and validator tasks.
-You can also search for specific tasks and navigate to each the Add Hash Task, Add Double Hash Task, and Add Validator Task pages.
+You can also search for specific tasks using the search input.
 You will see the "Total Tasks Count" which displays the combined total number of hash tasks, double hash tasks, and validator tasks ever created.
 Select the dropdown arrow and select the "Add Hash Task" button to navigate to the Add Hash Task page.

 The "Hash Value" is the keccak256 hash of some secret 32 bytes.
 The secret 32 bytes should be obtained by the worker by following the description in the task requirements.
 For this tutorial, the secret 32 bytes is the keccak256 hash of the UTF-8 encoded value "2" which results in the Hash Key "0xad7c5bef027816a800da1736444fb58a807ef4c9603b7848673f7e3a68eb14a5" which can be used to complete the task as a worker.
 In the "Hash Value" input: